isomerpages/moe-southviewpri/_departments/Pupil Well Being/Pupil Well Being.md

 third_nav_title: Pupil Well Being
 ---
 <img src="/images/PW.jpg">
-<p>The Pupil Well Being Department aims to establish&nbsp;<strong>Quality Relationships</strong>&nbsp;and&nbsp;<strong>Positive School Experience</strong>&nbsp;for the students.
-Quality relationship entails positive Teacher-Student Relationship (TSR) &amp; Student-Student Relationship (SSR).
-The school strengthens the quality of teacher-student and peer relationships to reinforce a&nbsp;<strong>Culture of Care</strong>, trust and respect so that students will form positive bonds and develop a strong sense of belonging to the school.</p>
+<p>The Pupil Well-Being Department aims to establish <strong>Quality Relationships</strong> and <strong>Positive School Experience</strong> for the students.
+Quality relationship entails positive Teacher-Student Relationship (TSR) & Student-Student Relationship (SSR).
+The school strengthens the quality of teacher-student and peer relationships to reinforce a <strong>Culture of Care</strong>, trust and respect so that students will form positive bonds and develop a strong sense of belonging to the school.</p>
 <p><strong>Our Key Programmes</strong></p>
+<p><strong>Peer Support Programme</strong><br />
+Students contribute to the caring and positive peer culture in school when they look out for one another and provide support to their peers in need.
+With a peer support mind-set, students create a community of care and support amongst peers.</p>
+<p>Under the Buddy System, all students have a class buddy.
+Besides helping their friends in school, they can motivate their friends to have a growth and resilient mindset.
+Peer Support Leaders (PSLs) were also appointed to look out for their peers and help them to seek support.
+The PSLs are involved in organising activities during Mental Health Awareness week.</p>
 <table>
 <tbody>
 <tr>